MLeidel/CodeScriber/CSdoc.md

 - **Options**
   Open the `options.ini` file for editing various options

+- **Re-Launch**
+  Closes and re-opens CodeScriber activating any changes to the Options

+- **New Snipit**
+  Opens the Zen Snipit template for entering a new code snipit

 - **Tags**
   Open the `tags.js` file for editing the various tags and options